Pro-slavery ideology in the United States: George Fitzhugh's extreme defense of slavery

 George Fitzhugh was a slave owner, a prominent pro-slavery Democrat, and a sociological theorist who took the positive-good argument to its final extreme conclusion.
 Fitzhugh argued that slavery was the proper relationship of all labor to capital, that it was generally better for all laborers to be enslaved rather than free.
 He insisted that slavery was not a question of race, that in principle anyone of any race could be enslaved, and that this was beneficial to those enslaved as well as to their masters.
 Fitzhugh argued that Southern slaves had a "guarantee of livelihood, protection and support", and that if a master failed to perform his duties, he could be forced to sell his slaves to a more capable slaveholder.
 In this way, Fitzhugh contended that "Slavery protects the infants, the aged and the sick," along with the healthy and the strong.

-Fitzhugh declared that "the unrestricted exploitation of so-called free society is more oppressive to the laborer than domestic slavery."
+Fitzhugh declared that "the unrestricted exploitation of so-called free society is more oppressive to the laborer than domestic slavery".
 In later years, Fitzhugh not only supported slavery for blacks, but like other proslavery intellectuals, came to the conclusion that it was also suitable for whites, if considered unfit.
 He believed that whites, if trained well and domesticated, could be as "faithful and valuable servants" as blacks.

-Taking an authoritarian position, Fitzhugh argued that "All government is slavery," and that "No one ought to be free."
+Taking an authoritarian position, Fitzhugh argued that "All government is slavery", and that "No one ought to be free."
 And yet he, like other proslavery theorists, believed that "slavery ultimately made democracy work", by referencing the history of Classical Athens, the Roman Republic, and other ancient societies with democratic characteristics, all of which had slavery.
 Fitzhugh summed up his pro-slavery stance with the following argument:

-'It is the duty of society to protect the weak;' but protection cannot be efficient without the power of control; therefore, 'It is the duty of society to enslave the weak.'

 Fitzhugh's views were influential and widely acknowledged in the South.
 The Richmond Enquirer found Fitzhugh's pro-slavery sentiments to be sound, declaring that the justification of slavery was not an issue of "mere negro slavery", but that in of itself "slavery is a right, natural and necessary."
 Fitzhugh maintained that slavery was the best institution to ensure "the rights of man".